individkid/sidegeo/README.md

   * --matrix takes transformation of display, ignored if not -F file
   * --project takes slope and cutoff, ignored if not -F file
   * --configure warp, refine, tweak, color, filter, delay
-  * --inject specifies user action to inject, ignored if not at eof
+  * --inject specifies command line option to inject
   * --jump causes playback to go to location in file
   * --branch takes file and start stop locations for include
   * --start goes to a new polytope with optional name for going back